The Fantastic Voyages of Sinbad the Sailor

 The Fantastic Voyages of Sinbad the Sailor is an American animated television series based on the Arabian Nights story of Sinbad the Sailor and produced by Fred Wolf Films.
-The series aired in syndication in 1996, with reruns aired beginning February 2, 1998, on Cartoon Network; due to its obscurity, much of it has become lost media.
+The series aired in syndication in 1996, with reruns aired beginning on February 2, 1998, on Cartoon Network.

 Plot

 The series featured Sinbad as a teenager, with an exotic cat cub (Kulak) and a young boy (Hakeem) as constant companions.